-Medication overuse headache, also known as medication-induced headache, is a type of headache that is caused by frequent administration of analgesic or triptan medications used to treat headache or migraine.
+Medication overuse headache, which is also known as medication-induced headache, is a type of headache that is caused by the frequent administration of analgesic or triptan medications that are often used to treat headaches or migraines.

-Medication overuse headaches occur very frequently; they may present daily, every other day, or lead a constant pain that does not appear to cease.
+Medication overuse headaches occur very frequently; in fact, these headaches may present daily, every other day, or lead to a constant pain that does not appear to cease.
 The following characteristics define the condition:

 - Symptoms of headache for at least 15 days/month

 - No improvement or worsening of symptoms with medication use

 - Regular use for at least three months of medication to treat headache

 Additionally, the symptoms of this type of headache revert to the previous pattern of headaches that are considered to be normal for the individual within 8 weeks of complete cessation of the medications.
 For this reason, a certain diagnosis of medication overuse headache cannot be made until the symptoms have resolved, following the withdrawal of treatment.